Scoreboard: Basketball

 Since 1991, the NBA has mandated that each shot clock carry a duplicate readout of the time left in the period in addition to the shot time.
 Since 2011, the shot clock also shows tenths of a second past five seconds left on the shot clock.
 Many college and even some high-school shot clocks (in states where a shot-clock rule is in effect for high-school basketball) now also include a game timer.

 Three-sided game shot clocks became a trend in the 1990s, and after a controversial series of calls during the 2002 NBA Playoffs, the NBA instituted a new game shot clock rule in 2002, requiring specific visibility of the game- and shot-clock time for instant-replay purposes.
 FIBA installed a similar three-sided rule in 2004.
 The rule was further changed in 2005 by permitting a new Daktronics see-through model (one on top of the basket, one on the end of the basket unit) that has gained popularity as many OES and Daktronics venues have adopted the system.
+Since 2016, see-through clocks made by Tissot are what the NBA use for all venues.

 Daktronics has introduced a technology called ColorSmart, which denotes the trailing team's score numbers with red lighting, while the leading team is in green.
 However this technology has yet to be utilized in a game settings as the bylaws of the major basketball sanctioning bodies and many of the high school athletic bodies decree that both scores must display in the same color; the rule came into effect in 1994 after Spectrum Scoreboards introduced an earlier version of the concept.
 This is used almost exclusively in recreation leagues.